coreboot/coreboot/util/autoport/readme.md

 ## Supported platforms

 ### Chipset
-For any sandybridge or ivybridge platform generated result should be bootable, possibly with minor fixes.
+For any Sandy Bridge or Ivy Bridge platform the generated result should be bootable, possibly with minor fixes.

 ### EC
-EC support is likely to work on intel-based thinkpads.
-Other laptops are likely to miss EC support
+EC support is likely to work on Intel-based thinkpads.
+Other laptops are likely to miss EC support.

 ## How to use

-* Go into BIOS setup on target machine and enable all the devices.
+* Go into BIOS setup on the target machine and enable all devices.
-This will allow autoport to detect as much as possible
+This will allow autoport to detect as much as possible.
 * Boot into target machine under GNU/Linux
-* Make sure that following components are installed:
+* Make sure that the following components are installed:
   * GCC
   * golang
   * lspci